NETWAYS/rt-extension-ticketactions/README.md

-# TicketActions Extension for Request Tracker
+# Ticket Actions Extension for Request Tracker

 #### Table of Contents